 Long-term content strategy and planning

 What an auditor will work with

-Answering those questions is considered as the “define” section, afterwards the “assess” section starts, which consists of content inventory and audit.
+Answering those questions is considered the "define" section; afterward, the "assess" section starts, which consists of content inventory and audit.

 A content inventory contains structured data in the form of a spreadsheet.
-How many and which data the inventory contains depends on the project definition.
-All content inventories of a website should comprise: URLs, file types, media including videos and images, meta data, word counts and H1 tags.
-If a tool/software is used to create the inventory, it is suggested to start from the home page and to follow the navigational structure.
-It is essential to label every item of the inventory with an ID in addition to the URL, to prevent confusion in the future when URLs change and to be able to sort the content easily.
+How much and which data the inventory contains depends on the project definition.
+All content inventories of a website should comprise URLs, file types, media including videos and images, metadata, word counts, and H1 tags.
+If a tool/software is used to create the inventory, it is suggested to start from the home page and follow the navigational structure.
+It is essential to label every item of the inventory with an ID in addition to the URL to prevent confusion in the future when URLs change and to be able to sort the content easily.

 There are 2 ways to create an inventory:

 Automated inventory: For an automated inventory all pages on a website are collected by a tool.
-Usually, every item of a website is fetched via its URL.
-This approach is fast, comprehensive and detailed.
+Usually, every item on a website is fetched via its URL.
+This approach is fast, comprehensive, and detailed.
 However, the generated inventory only gathers data.
-Unlike manual work, it doesn't create insights and it is not hands-on.
-In addition, automation will display a lot of information in an unstructured way, so you will still have to structure it manually afterwards.
-The most important tools for automated inventorisation are ContentWRX Audit, Screaming Frog SEO Spider and URL Profiler - Powerful Content and Back Link Auditor Software.
-In the image below you can see an example of the spreadsheet
+Unlike manual work, it doesn't create insights, and it is not hands-on.
+In addition, automation will display a lot of information in an unstructured way, so you will still have to structure it manually afterward.
+The most important tools for automated inventorization are ContentWRX Audit, Screaming Frog SEO Spider, and URL Profiler - Powerful Content and Back Link Auditor Software.
+In the image below, you can see an example of the spreadsheet

 (c) Victoria Brödl, Eli Stolzer, Carina Kornberger, Elisabeth Reisinger